-The man who will likely be trusted to pick the team against Spurs is Graeme Jones, who should be announced as the club's new caretaker boss in the coming days.
+The man who will be trusted to pick the team against Crystal Palace this weekend is Graeme Jones, who has been announced as the club's new caretaker boss.
 Media reports suggest Jones may even have the chance to prove why he deserves the role full time.
 But who is Graeme Jones and why is he the right man for the Newcastle job?

 Who is Graeme Jones?

 Jones has been coaching since 2007, when he hung up his boots at the end of a pretty average playing career – he represented teams such as Doncaster, Wigan, St. Johnstone and Southend – and joined the staff at Roberto Martinez's Swansea.